Alexandra T. Milspaw, PhD, M.Ed., LPC

-Khadija earned her Masters of Education in Clinical Mental Health Counseling from Kutztown University in May 2018.
-She is passionate about and has experience in working with clients struggling with trauma, anxiety, depression, and substance abuse.
+Khadija earned her Masters of Education in Clinical Mental Health Counseling from Kutztown University.
+She is passionate about and has experience in working with clients struggling with trauma, anxiety, depression, and addictions.
 She utilizes an integrative approach in supporting individuals to meet their unique goals, while nourishing resiliency, self-acceptance and growth.
 It is her belief that through advocacy, education, non-judgment, and compassion that individuals can gain emotional healing and freedom.

-Khadija is a stress management consultant and is trained in mindfulness and Emotional Freedom Technique (EFT), in addition to being certified in Neuro-Linguistic Programming (NLP).
+She is a Certified Clinical Trauma Professional, Certified Master Neuro-Linguistic Programmer (NLP), Certified Mindfulness-Based Stress Reduction (MBSR) trainer, and a Certified Consulting Hypnotist.
 She has been published in an academic journal, and has presented her research at numerous conferences.
 She is a member of the American Counseling Association and Chi Sigma Iota.

 Stewart Maloney, M.Ed.